“Misery is a river of tears that whispers my name in a constant hiss.”

 He was my escort across the village, clear to the front room of the small hut I normally shared with the imposter called Grandmother.
 Few words passed between us other than his awkward attempt at a thoughtful gesture.

 “I had water heated for a bath.
-I’m sure you want to clean up—I mean, not that you’re unsightly or anything, but after a week in detention you can’t be expected…...anyway, I’m sure you’ll enjoy the bath.
+I’m sure you want to clean up—I mean, not that your smell is offensive or anything, but after two weeks in detention you can’t be expected…...anyway, I’m sure you’ll enjoy the bath.
 It’s warm, you know, not cold.”

 I nodded and forced a kind smile.
 The poor fool truly seemed to be doing his best to accept the idea of me as his wife.
 In a strange way I felt sorry for him.